No or low interest loans

 If you don't have enough cash to pay for something upfront,

-paying for it a little at a time through a rental arrangement might
+paying for it a little at a time by renting it might seem like a

-seem like a good idea.
-But the weekly instalments can quickly add
+good idea, but the weekly instalments can quickly add up and you

-up and you could end up paying more than you bargained for.
-Read rent to buy
+could end up paying more than you bargained for.

 There are better ways to get the money you need